-The second dimension is the real-world improvements (called outcomes) that the FI's contributions aim to achieve.
-The delivery of the outcomes, as well as whether the outcomes materialized thanks to the FI's contributions, cannot be certain.
+The second dimension is the real-world improvements (called outcomes) that the Fl's contributions aim to achieve.
+The outcomes are the changes to be triggered in the companies' activities, that lead to GHG emission reductions.
+The delivery of the outcomes, as well as whether the outcomes materialized thanks to the Fl's contributions, cannot be certain.